shashank-indukuri/job-email-classifier/README.md

 ## 🙏 Acknowledgments

-Built with ❤️ for the job-seeking community.
+Built for the job-seeking community.
 If this helps you land your dream job, consider:
 - ⭐ Starring the repo
 - 🐛 Reporting issues
 - 🤝 Contributing improvements